BloodBladeW/Generate_STRM/README.md

 # Generate_STRM

-a sample STRM file generate tool
+A sample STRM file generate tool

 ## How to use